truecharts/public/charts/enterprise/metallb-config/docs/setup-guide.md

 In the **LoadBalancer IP** field, specify an IP address that is within the MetalLB address pool that you configured.
 Apply the same IP address to the **LoadBalancer IP** field on other services within the app.

-## 4. Disable SCALE's Default Loadbalancer
+## 4. Disable SCALE's Default LoadBalancer

-With MetalLB installed and configured, you must now disable SCALE's default loadbalancer.
+With MetalLB installed and configured, you must now disable SCALE's default LoadBalancer.

 In the SCALE UI, under **Apps** > **Settings** > **Advanced Settings**

 ![metallb-disable](img/metallb_guide_disableLB.png)

-Uncheck `Enable Integrated Loadbalancer`.
+Uncheck `Enable Integrated LoadBalancer`.

 **This will trigger a restart of Kubernetes and all apps**.
 After roughly 5-10 minutes, your apps will redeploy using the MetalLB-assigned IP addresses.